 Famous Infield Fly Moments

 The history of baseball features numerous infield fly rule controversies.
-These moments linger in the minds of fans and continue to fuel discussions around the rule’s fairness.
+These moments linger in fans’ minds and fuel discussions around the rule’s fairness.
 Notable instances include high-stakes playoff games where calls impacted the spirit of competition.

 Impact On Game Outcomes

 One call can shape the entire outcome of a game, skewing momentum and affecting strategy.
-The Infield Fly Rule sometimes leaves teams at a disadvantage due to an unexpected call.
+The Infield Fly Rule sometimes disadvantages teams due to an unexpected call.
 Controversial applications can lead to scores disputed by fans and experts alike.

 Understanding Fair And Foul